 Plan objectives for trail construction are to select routes and layouts that protect native habitats, prevent erosion, and provide enjoyable user experiences; to ensure that trails are accessible for all intended users; and to employ construction methods that minimize the need for ongoing maintenance and minimize impacts to the landscape.
 Plan actions include designing trails to maintain average slopes of 8.3%, minimize steep running slopes, incorporate grade breaks, outslope and allow water to sheet across, and avoid sudden transitions between open, straight sections of trail and tighter, curvy sections.
+Any trail runoff will not be retained, but will flow into adjacent natural vegetation, which will slow flows and provide filtration.
 See Biology, Geology and Soils, and Hydrology and Water Quality Avoidance and Mitigation Measures in the Initial Study for additional trail design and construction actions.